Guide to Narcissistic Victim Syndrome

 B. Stockholm Syndrome

 Stockholm Syndrome refers to the psychological phenomenon where victims of abuse develop an emotional attachment to their abuser, often as a survival mechanism.
-This bond can make it difficult for victims to recognize the abuse they are experiencing and seek help.

 This attachment develops due to the Cycle of Abuse.